rodfra/Cmd/README.md

-# Exercise_unit_5
-Repository for the compulsory exercise
+# Proving Git by the CMD